dell/csm-docs/content/v1/deployment/csmoperator/drivers/powerflex.md

 >NOTE: This step can be skipped with OpenShift.

+- If using Host Based NFS - Install necessary nfs packages and ensure nfs-server and nfs-mountd services are active and running on all nodes.

 #### SDC Deployment for Operator

 - This feature deploys the sdc kernel modules on all nodes with the help of an init container.